aSwanting/vue-boolzapp/readme.md

 #### Slash Commands
 Added some slash commands that exectute a couple of fun actions:
-- Typing "/circles number" will spawn the chosen number of bouncing circles in the chat area.
+- Typing "/circles number" (eg. /circles 10) will spawn the chosen number of bouncing circles in the chat area.
 To clear them type "/clearcircles".
-- Typing "/rotate number" will rotate the main app window by the chosen number of degrees.
+- Typing "/rotate number"  (eg. /rotate 45) will rotate the main app window by the chosen number of degrees.
 Rotate by 0 to reset the rotation.